Witivio/metaoffice-documentation/src/index.md

 ---
 home: true
 heroImage: /assets/img/MetaOfficePro-by-Witivio.png
-heroText: Welcome to MetaOffice
+heroText: Welcome to MetaOffice Pro documentation website.
 tagline: We're glad you're here !
 actionText: Quick Start →
-actionLink: /guide/
+actionLink: /guide/installation

 features:
-- title: Feature 1 Title
+- title: Install MetaOffice Pro
-  details: Feature 1 Description
+  details: Discover how to install the app on Microsoft Teams
-- title: Feature 2 Title
+- title: Log In
-  details: Feature 2 Description
+  details: Log In to the application and start
-- title: Feature 3 Title
+- title: Interact with other people
-  details: Feature 3 Description
+  details: it's time to speak with your team mates !
 ---

 ::: slot footer